Joao-Galvao18/projeto-dw/README.md

 2. Install dependencies (if first time): [npm install]
 3. Start the application: [npm start]

-### Troubleshooting: Connection Issues

-If the Electron App or Browser cannot connect to the server (Timeout or Connection Refused) or it works but the "testuser@gmail.com" (password: test) isnt found as a real user, you´re not connected yet to the server due to University Network restrictions, please use an **SSH Tunnel**.

-1. Open a second terminal and run this command: [ssh -L 8000:127.0.0.1:8000 admin@10.17.0.22].
-2. Keep that terminal open.
-3. The app will now be able to connect via the tunnel.
-4. Back in the first terminal, start the application again: [npm start].

 ## 3. How to run the server locally

 ### Prerequisites